Our Search for a Forever Homestead & Survival Property: Our Plan to Get Out of Dodge

 Almost four years ago, when we moved to our current home, we just wanted to get out of Las Vegas, Nevada.
 We still needed to work there, as that is where both my husband's and my careers are, but we were just sick and tired of city life.
 All the rules: you can't do this, you can't do that.
 I even have a friend who got in "trouble" for planting a tomato in a container on her patio.
 Can you believe that?
 Un.
 Real!
 Clark County, Nevada, we hear, has some of the strictest building laws in the country, and the cottage industry laws are pretty dismal too.

 Note: There are affiliate links scattered throughout this article.
-If you click through one and make any kind of purchase, I will receive a small commission at no extra cost to you!
+If you click through one and make any kind of purchase, I may earn a small commission at no extra cost to you!
 I appreciate your support of Healing Harvest Homestead!
 Heidi

 My husband and I didn't have a concept about homesteading, prepping, or anything else like that when we moved to our mountain village almost four years ago.
 I personally didn't even know what a "prepper" was!
 We just wanted to get away from the big city and have some PEACE from all the people, the 24-hour-a-day city lights, and the noise!
 And maybe grow a "real" garden.
 And have a few animals.
 That's all.